 When VAT was introduced in the UK in 1973 it was a ‘simple tax’ according to the then Chancellor of the Exchequer, Anthony Barber.
 However, it has evolved significantly over the last 44 years and is now more complex than envisaged by Mr Barber all those years ago.

-Whilst preparing to deliver a seminar on VAT readiness for businesses in the UAE (where VAT is being introduced in 2018) it struck me that stripping VAT back to its basics and identifying the different ways in which VAT interacts with your business, may be useful reading for UK businesses too.
+Stripping VAT back to its basics and identifying the different ways in which VAT interacts with your business, may be useful reading for UK businesses.

 As VAT is a transactional tax, a good place to start is the supply chain i.e. what do you do?
 Who do you transact with?
 Where are they located?
 Transactions between UK parties should be straightforward (assuming you can correctly identify whether VAT is due and at what rate) but when you add in an international aspect (whether that’s a foreign customer or you perform your work overseas), the VAT rules become more complicated.